The Witness Care Unit or police will tell you the outcome of the trial when they receive the information from the court.

 - detained under the Mental Health Act 1983

-If the offender was sentenced before April 2001 and is still serving the sentence, you can join the Victim Contact Scheme by contacting email@example.com.
+The Victim Contact Scheme was set up in April 2001.
+If the offender was sentenced before April 2001 and is still serving the sentence, you can join the Victim Contact Scheme.
+Send an email to firstname.lastname@example.org to ask about doing this.

 How to join